Compensatory Time > Time Off > Current Employees > HRS Home

 If a non-exempt employee attends non-required “after hour” or social events at a conference they may not count that time as work time.

-For Assistance: Questions regarding Federal Compensatory Time (Overtime) should be directed to Human Resource Services – Leave Management
+Need Assistance?
+Questions regarding compensatory time should be directed to Human Resources – Leave Management.